awesome-starter/website/src/docs.md

     rollup
 ```

+### Show and hide

+Since `v0.10.0`, If a technology stack is added, but no corresponding template can be matched, it will be temporarily hidden and will not be displayed in the list of selectable technology stacks until it has a corresponding template associated with it.

 ### Add technology stack

 At present, the technology stack needs to be maintained through the [tech.json](https://github.com/awesome-starter/website/blob/main/src/public/config/tech.json) file on the official website.